【 CONTENTS 】

 A summer-time Japanese tradition, “Yukata”

-When thinking about traditional Japanese costumes, some of you think ‘Kimono’, but “Yukata”, which is similar to Kimono, is a summer tradition in Japan.
-Yukata was worn as room wear or even underwear, however it is now more commonly worn as a costume for going to summer festivals, fireworks, and other special events.
-Many foreign visitors tell me that they want to wear it, so I’ll introduce to you, how to casually wear Yukata in Japan.
+When thinking about traditional Japanese costumes, the kimono usually comes to mind, but the yukata is a summer tradition in Japan.
+Yukata was worn as room wear, however it is now more commonly worn as a costume for going to summer festivals, fireworks, and other special events.
+Many foreign visitors tell me that they want to wear it, so I’d like to introduce to how to wear yukata in Japan.

 Change into Yukata when you arrive in Japan!